 Boundary Defense for Email is the SPAM filter provided with your Exchange service.
 You are responsible for setting up and managing this service.
 See the Help & Support tab of the Hosted Exchange Control Panel for setup options and details.

-To get to Boundary Defense, click the link on the homepage for Boundary Defense for Email or go to the More Services tab.
+To get to Boundary Defense, click the Boundary Defense for Email link on the homepage or go to the More Services tab.

-- 2. Click the link to log in to control panel.
+- 2. Click the link to log in to the control panel.

-- 3. Log in with the login information from the previous page.
+- 3. Log in using the login information from the previous page.

 Distribution lists help you organize your addresses into groups that you can send to all at once.
-For example, you can create a distribution list called "Sales" and add all of your sales staff to that list.
-When you send a message to "Sales" it will deliver that message to everyone that is a part of that distribution list.
+For example, you can create a distribution list called "Sales" and add all your sales staff to that list.
+When you send a message to "Sales", it will deliver that message to every one part of that distribution list.

 From within your Control Panel: